maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### Every Breath You Take, or every passing mood is lovingly detailed

 The reader doesn't need to know each flicker of a character's emotion.
-They're good as spurs to action or reactions to scene events, but shouldn't overwhelm the action itself.
+They're good as spurs to action or reactions to scene events but shouldn't overwhelm the action itself.

-#### Failing the Turing Test, where characters have no rections
+#### Failing the Turing Test, where characters have no reactions

 Emotions shouldn't be undersold as well as oversold.
 Writers should check in with the POC characters thoughts and feelings from time to time, to remind readers they exist.
   * Never flatly, plainly report emotions.
 Indirectly show them with some combo of thoughts, stage direction, and physical sensations.